-An SEO audit is the process of ensuring your business website and online presence meets Google’s and other search engines’ standards regarding customer experience, quality, and relevancy.
-With quarterly updates to stay current on these standards, businesses rank higher in search engine results pages and, therefore, can better compete on clicks and online revenue against competitors.
+An SEO audit is the process of making sure your website and online presence meet the standards of Google and other search engines in regards to customer experience, quality, and relevancy.
+When businesses stay up-to-date on these standards, they appear higher in search engine rankings, which can result in more clicks and more online revenue.

 A thorough SEO audit should be conducted at least quarterly for best results and can require a significant time investment.
 For small businesses with time constraints, Hibu offers an extended SEO audit and management department, including on-page, off-page, and social media management for an affordable but custom monthly price.
 Contact them to learn how you can get one month free.

 To create a highly visible, relevant, and obstacle-free online experience for target markets, businesses must continually grab Google’s attention by creating an XML sitemap and submitting it, and then repairing frustrating website experiences like broken links and excessive load times, proving their quality to Google via an earned high-authority link profile and ensuring the remaining experience offers what target markets want via keyword optimization and competitive updates.

 SEO means creating a website experience that Google can access and deem worthy of being called a great customer experience.
 Getting a behind-the-scenes look at your website as Google sees it involves using many tools.
 For example, Screaming Frog helps you create a map of your website as Google will see it, then detect broken links and slow load times.
 From there, you can investigate issues to resolve them with tools like Ahrefs and TinyPNG.